nathiedeheyl/love-maths/README.md

 # A walkthrough practice project: Love Maths

-## Report
+## Bugs

-### Notes / Improvements

-I personally think there's a media query for tablets missing.
+- a media query for tablets seems to be missing.
 At least in my Chrome browser the design lacks responsiveness.
+The Submit Answer button is floating over the score area.

-### Learnings
+## Learnings

 - About button data-type property
 - Writing out a structure of functions: function() {} !!
 The curly brackets are important, otherwise the code will produce an error and not load correctly.